Dook97/avl_trees/README.md

 dict_item_t *next = avl_next(&dict, &item);
 ```

+`item` doesn't have to be in the dictionary in order for `avl_next` to work.
+This can be handy if you wish to find the lowest value above some threshold,
+eg: *"Which of our cutomers have recently turned 40?"*

-`avl_next` returns a typed pointer to the next item in `dict`
+`avl_next` returns a typed pointer to the next larger item in `dict`

-Calling next on an item which is not in the structure results in undefined behaviour.

 ### Previous

-`avl_prev` shares the same interface as `avl_next`
+`avl_prev` is used analogously to `avl_next`

 ## Iterators